-Named after Saint Camillus de Lellis, patron saint of the sick, The Centers at St. Camillus has a long history of providing care when people need it most.
+Named after Saint Camillus de Lellis, patron saint of the sick, St. Camillus has a long history of providing care when people need it most.
 The St. Camillus team offers comprehensive and collaborative care for your loved one and support for your entire family.
 Our approach to care is steadfastly patient-centered.

 Comfort care services and amenities include: